 My good friend and colleague Rafael Mier, founder of Tortilla de Maíz Mexicana (by all means join the Facebook group), had talked a good while with me about his desire to visit the site where, over 50 years ago, Dr. MacNeish documented the remains of ancient corn.
 The more we talked about going to the cave, the more my heart raced: We were going to visit one of the places in Mexico where corn was born.
 Where corn was born.
 I felt that the trip would be much more than a Sunday drive in the country: it felt like a pilgrimage, to the most basic food destination in Mexico.
 To the origin of everything.

 The extremely ancient peoples of what is now Mexico domesticated a native wild-growing plant called teocintle, which over the course of many years became what we know today as corn.
 Teocintle--the photo above is a seed head of the plant, harvested in 2015 in the State of Mexico and framed in sterling silver--is a grass similar to rice in that the grains grow and mature as a cluster of individuals, on a stalk.
 A mazorca (seed head) of teocintle has no center structure; no cob, if you will.
 One of the primary features that distinguishes corn from teocintle is the cob.
 Scientists tracked the domestication of teocintle from the wild grain to its semi-domesticated state, and from semi-domestication to the incredible variety of native Mexican corns that we know today.
 The actual teocintle seed head in the photo measures approximately three inches long.
-What you see in my hand is the million-times-over great-grandson, the ancient ancestor of corn.
+What you see in my hand is the million-times-over great-grandfather, the ancient ancestor of corn.

 The mouth of la Cuna del Maíz Mexicano (the cradle of Mexican corn).
 I grew up in the southern United States, where I knew a few caves.
 I had expected to see a cave along the lines of Wyandotte Caves in Indiana, or Mammoth Cave in Kentucky: huge, multi-room caverns in which a person can walk along seeing rivers, stalagmites, stalactites, and other underground cave formations.
 Not here; this cave is simply what you see in the photograph, a sheltering karst-formation in the limestone, a pre-historic bubble.
 Standing in this spot gave me chills, and simply thinking about it while looking at the photograph now makes a shiver run up my spine.
 Out here in the vastness of this ancient natural world, in some ways so similar to the primitive world into which corn was born, one forgets about the crowded city, one forgets about modern problems, and one returns both mentally and spiritually to another time and to a connection with those Stone Age people who gave us the gift of corn, the true staff of life in much of today's world.